Medical Negligence Claims In Connecticut

 Generally, in order to legally establish that medical negligence happened, Connecticut plaintiffs must prove that their medical providers acted (or failed to act) in the manner that a reasonable medical provider would have given the situation.
 If this can be established, and it can also be proved that the medical providers failures directly resulted in the plaintiff’s injuries, then a claim of medical negligence can generally be made.

-At Lynch, Traub, Keefe & Errante, P.C., we have successfully represented countless Connecticut plaintiffs in civil actions for medical negligence.
+At Lynch, Traub, Keefe & Errante, our New Haven personal injury lawyers have successfully represented countless Connecticut plaintiffs in civil actions for medical negligence.
 If you or your loved one have suffered a serious injury after receiving medical treatment from a doctor or medical facility, you may want to investigate whether medical malpractice or medical negligence has occurred.